Christ the Redeemer © Artyominc

 The distinctive statue of Christ the Redeemer, arms spread to welcome the world, is the symbol of Rio de Janeiro and one of the seven New Wonders of the Modern World.
-It rests on top of Rio de Janeiro's Corcovado Mountain, 2,330ft (710m) above the beaches below, and is accessed via a miniature train that runs from the Cosme Vehlo District through the Atlantic rainforest to the foot of the statue.
+It rests on top of Rio de Janeiro's Corcovado Mountain, 2,330 feet (710m) above the beaches below, and is accessed via a miniature train that runs from the Cosme Vehlo District through the Atlantic rainforest to the foot of the statue.
 The train ride offers stunning vistas of Rio, and the view from the summit is breathtaking.

 Address: Corcovado Railroad Station.
 Rua Cosme Velho 513, Cosme Velho

-Opening times: Open daily, from 8.30am to 7pm.
-Train departs every 30 minutes
+Opening times: Open daily, from 8am to 7pm.
+Train departs every 30 minutes.

 Admission: BRL 75 (adults - weekends and high season), BRL 62 (adults - low season), BRL 49 (children) for a round-trip and entry to the Christ the Redeemer Statue.